brnjak-dominik/awattar/README.md

 Make ALL the scripts in the folder executable with "chmod +x example.py" in the command line And yes ALL of the 100+ files...

-with the comand "crontab -e" you open the schedeuler
+with the comand "crontab -e" you open the scheduler

 copy the lines from "CRONTAB INPUT" and paste them there
 - ctrl + o to save